yguitton/training-material/topics/single-cell/tutorials/scrna-case_alevin/tutorial.md

 objectives:
-- Generate a cellxgene matrix for droplet-based single-cell RNA sequencing data
+- Generate a cell by gene matrix for droplet-based single-cell RNA sequencing data
 - Interpret quality control (QC) plots to make informed decisions on cell thresholds
 - Find relevant information in GTF files for the experiment, and add this information into the metadata of the data matrix